Crypto-TII/TLS1.3/src/readme.md

 9. Run py config.py, and select options 2,3,8,41 and 43
 10. Drop the working directory into where the Arduino IDE expects it.
 11. (In the IDE select File->Preferences and find the Sketchbook location - its the library directory off that.)
-12. Open the Arduino app, and look in File->Examples->NAME, and look for the example "client"
+12. Open the Arduino app, and look in File->Examples->tiitls, and look for the example "client"
 13. Upload to the board and run it!
 Tools->Serial Monitor to see the output